Montessori or Waldorf: Which toys are better for your child?

 2. Waldorf toys are beautiful - Waldorf philosophy believes that aesthetically pleasing toys will enrich a child’s sense of life.
 So these toys have lovely, thoughtful designs and rich, organic colours.

 3. They are minimally designed - Waldorf toys are simple and open-ended so that there is room for children to use their imagination and explore.
-For example, the facial features on a Waldorf doll are kept minimal to encourage children to think of it in different scenarios, use their own experiences, and design their play.
+For example, the facial features on our Waldorf doll are kept minimal to encourage children to think of it in different scenarios, use their own experiences, and design their play.

 4. Waldorf toys bring consciousness to play - Be it a kitchen set or a Waldorf doll, these toys are created to help a child understand the world around them by engaging in pretend play with purpose, care, and empathy.

-shumee’s Waldorf toys
+shumee’s Waldorf-inspired toys